ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 of calomel in tho cure of diseases.
 3.
 That he has successfully troated
 diarrhoea with this article alone.
 4.
-That when used as a diet it ÍB almost a
+That when used as a diet it ÍB almost
-sovereign remedy for dyspepsia and
-indiges-tion.&quot; THE Darling Downs
-Gazette, speaking of the whather, say
 </td></tr></table>

 ---